 Obesity is a serious and potentially life-threatening problem in dogs.

-The extra weight a dog carries puts a massive amount of strain on the dog’s body, specifically on its heart, respiratory system, and joints of their body.
+The extra weight a dog carries puts a massive amount of strain on the dog's body, specifically on its heart, the healthy respiratory system, and the joints of the body.

 If your dog pants and breaths heavily after an average amount of exercise, such as a short walk around the block, see your veterinarian.

-The dog’s vet can prescribe special food and a stricter feeding program that will allow the dog to lose weight, alleviate the dog’s discomfort.
+The dog's vet can prescribe special food and a stricter feeding program to allow the dog to lose weight and alleviate the dog's discomfort.
 Prevent more serious problems from occurring.

-A dog will sometimes pant and breath harder in response to an exciting event.
+A dog will sometimes pant and breathe harder in response to an exciting event.

 Such as a loved one coming home after being gone for the day or when the dog encounters another dog that it becomes excited about.